aldy505/learn/README.md

   <br>
   I began my journey on computer-related stuffs when I was like 12 or 13 years old.
 At that time, I originally was playing around with HTML, CSS, and some Wordpress.
   Later, I began interested on web development.
-  Then, I learn PHP where namespace isn't really familiar and object-oriented + MySQLi was still a thing.
+  Then, I learn PHP where namespace isn't really familiar and object-oriented + MySQLi wasn't a thing.

-  It got me down to a rabbit hole of knowing people who are like on their 20-30s (keep in mind, I was 12-13 back then), knowing how is it to live a life on college, code some more.
+  It got me down to the rabbit hole of knowing people who are like on their 20-30s (keep in mind, I was 12-13 back then), knowing how is it to live a life on college, code some more.
 Even web frameworks wasn't a thing back then.

-  Here I am, in 2021, nearly 10 years apart from that point in time.
+  Here I am, in 2021, nearly 10 years apart from that point of time.
-  Stuff's changing so fast, I used to code in solely PHP & HTML with MySQL as a database.
+  Stuff's changing so fast, I used to code in solely PHP & HTML with MySQL as the database.
   Now there's more technology for web development.
   I don't even know you could use C for creating a back end.